Zodiac compatibility: Know the most and least compatible sun signs

-Man is a social animal and wants to cohabitate with happiness and self-esteem, therefore seeks compatibility in relationships.
+Man is a social animal and wants to cohabitate with happiness and self esteem, therefore seeks compatibility in relationships.
 Compatibility means the ability of two people to exist, work and live together in peace and harmony.
-Sun sign compatibility is a guidance as to which zodiac sign is best suited to yours, but the basic ingredients in a relationship are mutual love, respect, understanding and trust, which you must inculcate, acquire, and practice yourself.
+Sun sign compatibility is a guidance as to which zodiac sign is best suited to yours, but the basic ingredients in a relationship are mutual love, respect, understanding and trust, which you also have to inculcate, acquire and practice yourself.
+These are the most and least compatible zodiac signs in 2023.

-If sun sign elements are compatible, there are positive vibes and energies in the relationship, and you are attracted to each other.
-Element compatibility of zodiac signs is the easiest way to judge the equations in relationships.
-Each zodiac sign has an element associated with it, and these elements pair up well with other elements of similar properties.

 - Fire signs (Aries, Leo, and Sagittarius) are compatible with other fire and air signs.